304 North Cardinal St.

 Lilac is another beautiful flower shrub to plant this fall.
 While most have light purple flowers, some have dark purple blooms and there are white ones available as well.
 The most popular is the Common Purple Lilac, while specialty varieties are becoming more common, including the Charles Joly French Lilac, Sensation Lilac, and Bloomerang Dark Purple Lilac.

-Arborvitae naturally grow upright, making them wonderful hedge plants.
-These low-maintenance shrubs provide year-round interest, and are commonly used around the perimeter of properties to provide privacy and shade.
+Arborvitae naturally grows upright, making them wonderful hedge plants.
+These low-maintenance shrubs provide year-round interest and are commonly used around the perimeter of properties to provide privacy and shade.
 Many of the newer cultivars are resistant to pests and disease.
 Some of the most popular types include Thuja Green Giant, Emerald Green Arborvitae, and North Pole® Arborvitae.

 Many types of flowers can be planted in the fall.
 Most perennials grow very well when planted in the early fall.
 There are also several fall-favorite annual flowers that can be added to the garden just in time for autumn.

 Many flower bulbs perform best when planted in autumn.
 These bulbs are planted around October in many climates, and often flower in early spring.
-Fall-planted bulbs include crocus, daffodils, allium, tulips, bluebells, hyacinth, and muscari.
-Here are some top picks for fall-planted bulbs:
+Fall-planted bulbs include crocus, daffodils, allium, tulips, bluebells, hyacinths, and Muscari.

 Chrysanthemums, or “mums”, are beautiful, classic autumn flowers that are wonderful to plant in the Fall.
 If you plant them quite early on in the autumn months, they are more likely to survive the winter in mild zones (some types of mums are more cold-hardy than others).
 Chrysanthemums come in pink, red, orange, yellow, and white, so they are a great flower to use to brighten up and add some extra color to your garden.

 Celosia is a very durable plant and is very easy to care for, so it is a great flower to plant early in the fall season.
 They can be found in yellow, orange, red, and burgundy-purple, so they will add some needed color to your garden once summer starts to wind down.
 Celosia plants are not cold-hardy and are grown as annual plants in most zones.
-Celosia is easy to grow from seed (here are some different types of Celosia to try).
+Celosia is easy to grow from seed.

 8. Sweet Alyssum